-Chesterfield Borough Council originally published a Housing Delivery Action Plan in August 2019.
-The Action Plan is intended as a practical document that sets out realistic and effective mechanisms for improving housing delivery in the borough and must be refreshed each time delivery does not achieve 95% of a three-year rolling average of housing need.
+Chesterfield Borough Council published its first Housing Delivery Action Plan in August 2019.
+The Action Plan is intended as a practical document that sets out realistic and effective mechanisms for improving housing delivery in the borough.
+The plan must be updated annually following the publication of the Government's Housing Delivery Test results for so long as housing delivery falls below 95% or there is a change in Government policy which removes the requirement to prepare an Action Plan.

-It is important to highlight that to deliver sustained improvements, a year on year effort is required and many of the actions will only deliver outcomes if carried out over several years.
-For example, over the past 12 months the council has exerted considerable effort to understand local motivations, and has taken actions that have involved persuading, influencing, promoting and undertaking interventions bespoke to the circumstances of the developer, site, or location.
+Housing delivery is complex and in order to deliver sustained improvements, a year on year effort is required.
+Many of the proposed actions will only deliver outcomes if continued over several years.
+For example, over the past two years the council has exerted considerable effort to understand local motivations, and has taken actions that have involved persuading, influencing, promoting and undertaking interventions bespoke to the circumstances of the developer, site, or location.